prvdmwrong/prvdmwrong/docs/reference/core/providers/preload.md

 <span>since v0.1</span>
 </div>

-# loadDescendants
+# preload

-Preload the specified parent by requiring all `ModuleScripts` within it recursively.
+Preload the specified parent by requiring all `ModuleScripts` within it.
 An optional `predicate` function can be provided to filter modules.

 === "Luau"

     ```Lua
-    function prvd.loadDescendants(
+    function prvd.loadChildren(
-      parent: Instance,
+      parent: { Instance },
       predicate: ((ModuleScript) -> boolean)?
     ): { unknown }
     ```